RobsonKing/this-page-has-issues/readme.md

 js that is not minified and easier to debug

-start watching the source and rebuilding.
+Start watching the source and rebuilding.

 `yarn dev:watch`

-one time dev build
+One time dev build

 `yarn dev`